What is a back stitch?

 With a variety of uses the back stitch can be used to reinforce, repair or sew garments and projects together.
 Alternatively the decorative look of the stitch can be used for embroidery or appliqué.

-For a video on how to sew the stitch and the completion of back stitch appliqué. watch our tutorial on YouTube: How To: Back Stitch (Appliqué).Sewing a back stitch
+For a video on how to sew the stitch and the completion of back stitch appliqué. watch our tutorial on YouTube: Back Stitch (Hand Sewing, Embroidery / Appliqué).

 TIP: To make sure that your stitches are even, consider using the thread (coming out of the fabric) as the centre point from where the needle enters the fabric (at the end of the last stitch), to where the needle resurfaces.